Ohio State Route 235: History

 On November 9, 2012, the Clark County-Springfield Transportation Coordinating Committee announced that a roundabout would be constructed at the intersection of SR 235 and SR 41 in Pike Township, which has been the site of numerous vehicle crashes, including five fatalities from 1992 to 2013.
 Construction on the $1.1 million project began in June 2014 and was completed the weekend before Monday, September 15.
 It is the first roundabout in Clark County and is believed to be the first in Ohio with all approaches at high speed, 55 mph.

+In summer 2020, ODOT made plans to convert the intersection with US 68, SR 235's southern terminus, to a roundabout, near Oldtown in Xenia Township, Greene County, almost 4 mi north of downtown Xenia.
+Construction was expected to begin in spring 2023 and to be completed that fall, with an estimated cost of $2 million.
+However, site preparations did not begin until early June 2024, and it was announced that construction would begin on July 16, at a cost of $2.29 million, to be completed by the fall.
+On December 3, 2024, the roundabout was substantially completed except for minor finish work such as landscaping, which is scheduled to be done in spring 2025.